wbinnssmith/read-blob/README.md

 Reading binary data in the browser with the native Filereader API is extremely clunky and un-nodelike.

 `read-blob` fixes that by adding nice errback and Promise interfaces.
-Since this provides errback and Promise interfaces, the data in the blob is buffered into memory and provided as an arraybuffer, base64-encoded data url, or simple text.
+The data in the blob is buffered into memory and provided as an arraybuffer, base64-encoded data url, or simple text.

 If you'd rather not buffer and prefer a streaming interface, check out [filereader-stream](https://github.com/maxogden/filereader-stream).
 In contrast, `read-blob` is designed for more simple use-cases where streaming isn't necessary or is simply too much.